phyjswang/Settn.jl/README.md

 ## Advanced usage

 Two-site variational MPO sum `+` and product `contract`, are extensions from [ITensors.jl](https://github.com/ITensor/ITensors.jl) with `::Algorithm"variational"`, more details can be found in `./src/mpo.jl`; also check the relevant part of source code in `ITensors.jl` package.
+Note the sweep scheme for variational sum and product follows the same one for `ITensors.jl`'s `dmrg` function.
 ## TODO

 - Implement a more numerically stable MPO product, such as the one given in [PRB **102**, 035147](https://doi.org/10.1103/PhysRevB.102.035147)